Are you lost for words when it comes to talking about yourself to win business for your digital agency?

 Using my prompts will make it easier for you to create marketing content for your digital channels that makes you and your agency memorable.

-And yes sharing stories that make you look good will be part of this.
+And yes sharing stories that make you look good and are engaging will be part of this.

 I can’t wait to read your stories.
 You got this.